 - Connect Ideas Between the Power Sentence and Focus Question

 - Transition to Close Reading

-To show the Power Sentence to your class onscreen, click Presentation Mode at the top of the lesson.
+To deconstruct and reconstruct the Power Sentence with your class onscreen, click Presentation Mode at the top of the lesson.